5-2 Diet Prawn Curry:

 All in, this is a really filling and comforting dish for a 5-2 diet fast day.
 If you serve my 5-2 diet prawn curry with 75g of cooked white rice you will add around 100 calories, but you probably won’t need all of the prawns!

 The spinach side dish I made has negligible calories and is actually a good accompaniment for the main curry.

 Now, this is a great dish to have a standby for a fast day when you really don’t feel like cooking too much.
-It works well with store cupboard ingredients and frozen prawns and is ultra quick to make.
+It works well with store cupboard ingredients and frozen prawns or shrimps and is ultra quick to make.
 So why not pin this post for later!